VoidArchive/Code-War-Kata-Traning/README.md

-# Code-War-Kata-Traning

-gi
-##For Code War Kata Traning in Python
+#Code War Kata in Python

+All the traning I did in Code War